Polish president vetoes law aimed at muting US media group Discovery | DW | 27.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Government critics say the proposed media law was aimed at silencing dissent.
-But Andrzej Duda said it would have dealt a blow to Poland's reputation as a place to do business.
+Government critics said the proposed media law was aimed at silencing dissent.
+President Andrzej Duda said it would have dealt a blow to Poland's reputation as a place to do business.

 Poland President Andrzej Duda said Monday he has decided to veto a bill that would have forced US media group Discovery to give up its controlling stake in Polish broadcaster TVN.